wncc/DSA-Bootcamp-2025/week-7/Graphs.md

 ---

-### 2. Adjacency List
+### 📘 Adjacency List

-- Each vertex stores a list of connected vertices
+- Each vertex holds a list of its neighbors

 #### Python
 ```python